Arizona High Asset Divorce Cases

 Valuations of Valuable Art, Jewelry, and Other Valuables

 An experienced high asset attorney will pay particular attention to the appraisal of art, jewelry, and other valuable personal property.
-At times, these valuations can be a very subjective while, at other times, the value of these items can be determined with a higher degree of accuracy.
+At times, these valuations can be very subjective while, at other times, the value of these items can be determined with a higher degree of accuracy.

 Items that are one-of-a-kind or have a small market for resale pose some particular problems.
 Problems that an experienced high asset divorce attorney will already know how to address.